SublimeText/UnitTesting/README.md

 text runtime and continue the execution later.
 Would be useful to test asynchronous codes.

-A example would be found in [deferred](https://github.com/randy3k/UnitTesting-example/tree/deferred) branch.
+A example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/deferred).

 To activate deferred testing on travis and appveyor.
 Add the file `unittesting.json` to your repo with the following: